 Thank you for your interest in joining the International Solidarity Movement (ISM) in Palestine.
 This is a big decision which is greatly appreciated.
 In order for our teams to work effectively in Palestine, we ask for a commitment of three weeks minimum and for volunteers to work within our principles and ethos which are outlined here.

-Please take some time to review the material posted in this section.
-It will, hopefully, answer most of your basic questions about working with the ISM.
-If there are questions that you have that are not answered, please contact us and we will be happy to answer them and put you in touch with the closest support group to you.
+Before you come, it is really important that you take the time to read the material posted in this section, which hopefully should answer most basic questions about costs, training and travel tips.
+If you still have unanswered questions, please contact us and we will be happy to answer them and if possible put you in touch with the closest support group to you.

 Visitors coming in solidarity with the Palestinian people and/or to support Palestinian non-violent resistance therefore face a difficult situation.
 If they admit the goals of their visit to Israeli border staff or to any association with ISM, they will most likely be denied entry.
 If they state other reasons for their visit, they can also be accused of lying to Israeli authorities and denied entry for this reason.

 Faced with this dilemma, some activists choose not to talk about their activist goals and instead explain other reasons for their visit, such as visiting the Holy Land, visiting an Israeli friend, tourism, etc. These activists generally articulate a clear plan for their visit, including places they will stay within Israel and the names, addresses and phone numbers of people they will be visiting if this is the case (not mentioning visits to Palestinians).